brentdmiller/deepquor/readme.txt

 Perhaps search.cpp & eval.cpp should be combined into a moveSearcher object.

-TODO:
-1. Turn on USE_FINISH_SPREAD_SCORE in parameters.h  It should be used.

 DATA TYPES LISTED BY SOURCE FILE, AND THEIR DEPENDENCIES